Blog Product ManagementCustomer Feedback Analysis for Startups (Step-By-Step Guide)

 There are all kinds of channels you can experiment with here:

-• Email: Email is a tried and true method for collecting feedback.
+- Email: Feedback emails are the most primitive method for tracking feedback.
 You can either wait for feedback to come organically, or you can seek it out with things like NPS surveys, customer satisfaction surveys, or more general forms.

 There are also valuable feedback channels that are outside your control.
 Review sites like G2 are full of great insights.
 You just need a system to centralize the feedback and include it in your analysis.
 That goes for all your feedback channels.